scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 # Blade Runner (Westwood Studios, 1997) Subtitles Support
-Some tools written in __Python 2.7__ to help add support for subtitles in Westwood's point and click adventure game Blade Runner (1997) for PC.
+Some tools written in __Python 3.x (tested with 3.10.11) and backwards compatible with Python 2.7 (tested with 2.7.18)__ to help add support for subtitles in Westwood's point and click adventure game Blade Runner (1997) for PC.
 The official English, German, French, Italian and Spanish versions of the game should be supported.

 ## Quick guide for volunteer transcribers
 1. Please make sure you have an audio player installed in your Operating System (such as VLC).

-2. You will need python 2.7 installed for this guide, as well as the python libraries Pillow (or PIL), xlrd, xlwt, wave and xlutils.
+2. You will need Python 3.10 (recommended) installed for this guide, as well as the Python libraries:
+    *   Pillow (tested with 9.5.0)
+    *   pandas (tested with 1.5.3)
+    *   openpyxl (tested with 3.1.2)
+    *   xlwt (tested with 1.3.0)
+    You could also use Python 2.7, but that is no longer the recommended way, since Python 2.7 reached the end of its life on January 1st, 2020 and is no longer maintained.
+    For legacy purposes, the libraries required for running the scripts with Python 2.7 are:
+    *   Pillow (tested with 6.2.2) or PIL (tested with 1.1.7)
+    *   pandas (tested with 0.24.2)
+    *   openpyxl (tested with 2.6.4)
+    *   xlwt (tested with 1.3.0)
+    *   xlutils (tested with 2.0.0)

 3. Using git, checkout the latest revision of the ScummVM repository from GitHub.